geordiemhall/rework-namespace-css/README.md

 Pass in an options object to configure the plugin.
 Possible options:

-`selector`: all selectors will have this string prepended to them (with a space afterwards, unless it's the root)
+`selector`: all selectors will have this string prepended to them (with a space afterwards, unless it's the root); It can be an array like ['.selector_one', '.selector_two'];

 `class`: all classes will have this string prepended to them

 `root`: what selector to use as the root of the namespace.
 Defaults to `html`.
+It also can be an array like ['.root_one', '.root_two']

 `namespaceHtml`: whether `html` should be converted to `.html`.
 Useful if complete namespacing is required.
 Defaults to `true`.